 The SAML-based protocol for Single Sign On authentication allows companies to streamline employee access to third party applications such as Spendesk.

-Customers on the Premium Plan can now connect their third-party authentication services (i.e. Okta, Onelogin or Microsoft Azure AD) to Spendesk and streamline user account management.
+Customers on SAML SSO can now connect their third-party authentication services (i.e. Okta, Onelogin or Microsoft Azure AD) to Spendesk and streamline user account management.

 Set up access via SAML SSO

 Business terms and conditions

 If interested, Spendesk Account Owners can directly reach out to their Spendesk account manager or to the support team.